pratyushpandey3897/PratyushPandey/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🌱 Always curious and eager to learn.
+- 🦾 &nbsp;I am always curious and eager to learn.
-- 🚀 &nbsp; Learning skills in building scalable, secure and dependable software systems and applications.
+- 🚀 &nbsp; Currently learning skills in building scalable, secure and dependable software systems and applications.
-- 🎓 &nbsp; Pursuing a Masters Degree in Computer Science and Engineering at Arizona State University.
+- 🎓 &nbsp; Pursuing a Masters Degree in Computer Science and Engineering at Arizona State University, with  focus on Distributed, Dependable and Secure Systems.
-- 💼 &nbsp; Experienced in working with global teams at SAP and Samsung Research for over three years.
+- 💼 &nbsp; Experienced in working with global teams at SAP and Samsung Research for over 3 years.
 - 😎 &nbsp; Skilled in web development technologies and picking up skills in Cloud Computing (AWS, Openstack) and Web3 development
-- 📫  Reach me out on ppande28@asu.edu (mailto:ppande28@asu.edu)
+- 📫 &nbsp;Reach me out on ppande28@asu.edu (mailto:ppande28@asu.edu)
-- ✍️ &nbsp;  When I am not infront of the computer, I indulge in music as a proficient player of guitar, drums, and piano.
+- 🎸 &nbsp;  When I am not infront of the computer, I indulge in music as a proficient player of guitar, drums, and piano.